-6.4 Rotation of Directors
+6.5 Rotation of office

 - (a) At each annual general meeting one-third of the Directors of the Board shall retire from office.
-If the number of Directors on the Board at the time of the annual general meeting is not a multiple of three, then the number of Directors nearest one- third shall retire from office. - (b) Subject to Clause 6.1(d)(ii), the Directors to retire in every year shall be those who have been longest in office since their last election.
-Where persons became Directors on the same day, those to retire shall be determined by lot unless the Directors otherwise agree among themselves. - (c) Directors appointed or reappointed under Clause 6.3(b)(iii) are not subject to rotation under Clause 6.4 until the conclusion of the third annual general meeting following their appointment. - (d) A determination under Clauses 6.4(a) and 6.4(b) shall be made not less than six weeks prior to the annual general meeting. - (e) A retiring Director is eligible for re-election at any time.
+If the number of Directors on the Board at the time of the annual general meeting is not a multiple of three, then the number of Directors nearest one-third shall retire from office. - (b) Subject to Clause 6.1(e), the Directors to retire in every year shall be those who have been longest in office since their last appointment.
+Where persons became Directors on the same day, those to retire shall be determined by lot unless the Directors otherwise agree among themselves. - (c) Directors appointed or reappointed under Clause 6.3(b)(iii) are not subject to rotation under Clause 6.5 until the conclusion of the third annual general meeting following their appointment. - (d) A determination under Clauses 6.5(a) and 6.5(b) shall be made not less than six weeks prior to the annual general meeting. - (e) Subject to Clause 6.4(b), a retiring Director is eligible for re-appointment at any time. - (f) The National Trust at the annual general meeting at which a Director retires in accordance with Clause 6.5, may fill the vacated office by electing a person nominated as a Director under Clause 6.2.
+Where this does not occur, the retiring Director shall be deemed to have been re-appointed unless at such meeting it is resolved not to fill the vacated office.

-(f) The National Trust at the annual general meeting at which a Director retires in accordance with Clause 6.4, may fill the vacated office by electing a person nominated as a Director under Clause 6.2.
-Where this does not occur, the retiring Director shall be deemed to have been re-elected unless at such meeting it is resolved not to fill the vacated office.
+6.6 Vacation of office

-6.5 Vacation of office
+- (a) A Director may resign from office by giving the National Trust notice in writing. - (b) Subject to the Corporations Act, the National Trust may by ordinary resolution passed at a general meeting remove any Director. - (c) In addition to the circumstances in which the office of a Director becomes vacant by virtue of the Corporations Act or other provisions of this Constitution, the office of a Director is vacated automatically if the Director: - (i) ceases to be a Member; - (ii) becomes mentally incapable or the Director's estate is liable to be dealt with in any way under a law about mental health; - (iii) Is absent without the consent of the Directors, which shall not be unreasonably withheld, from all meetings of the Directors held during a period of six months; - (iv) resigns or is removed under this Constitution; - (v) becomes an insolvent under administration;

-- (a) A Director may resign from office by giving the National Trust notice in writing. - (b) Subject to the Corporations Act, the National Trust may by special resolution passed at a general meeting remove any Director. - (c) Director ceases to be a Director if: - (i) the Director ceases to be a Member; - (ii) the Director becomes of unsound mind or a person whose property is liable to be dealt with under a law about mental health; - (iii) the Director is absent without the consent of the Directors, which shall not be unreasonably withheld, from all meetings of the Directors held during a period of 6 months; or - (iv) the Director resigns or is removed under this Constitution; - (v) the Director becomes an insolvent under administration - (vi) the Director holds an office or place of profit in the National Trust (including being an employee of the National Trust); or - (vii) the Corporations Act so provides.
+(vi) holds an office or place of profit in the National Trust (including being an employee of the National Trust).

-6.6 Alternate Directors
+6.7 Alternate Directors